 There is another application for this strategy.
 Your premiums will increase over time due to your pet getting older, veterinary inflation (higher wages/benefits for veterinary staff, rising costs of supplies and drugs, new equipment, etc.), and actuarial adjustments each time the pet insurance company re-files their rates with the state Dept. of Insurance.

 When premiums rise outside of what you can afford, the temptation is to drop the insurance.
-However, you should first consider downgrading your coverage - drop any optional coverage that you don't need anymore, raise the deductible, lower the reimbursement percentage, or lower the policy maximum.
-You may not need to take all of these actions, buying a policy from a company that allows more flexibility when customizing your policy (ability to adjust all 3 - policy maximum, reimbursement and deductible) puts you in a better position to adjust your level of coverage to arrive at an affordable premium when the inevitable rise in premiums occur.
+However, you should first consider downgrading your coverage - drop any optional coverage that you don't need anymore, raise the deductible, lower the reimbursement percentage, or lower the policy maximum (in that order).
+While you may not need to take all of these actions, buying a policy from a company that allows more flexibility when customizing your policy (ability to adjust all 3 - policy maximum, reimbursement and deductible) puts you in a better position to adjust your level of coverage to arrive at an affordable premium when the inevitable rise in premiums occur.